 Retaining a lawyer means you are hiring the lawyer to take your case.
 Usually a retainer fee will be payable for a lawyer to start working on your case.
 Each lawyer will have different fees and different services included in this “retainer”.
-For more details on my fees and included services, please give me a call 587-888-7149.

 What is disclosure and how or when will I receive it?

 Disclosure is a compilation of the evidence the crown prosecutor has in relation to your case.
 It will include various documents either obtained or prepared by the police and may also include photographs, video and audio recordings such as CCTV, police officers’ body worn camera footage, wiretap evidence, and statements made or given to the police.